Jackachao0618/PiResNet/README.md

 # PiResNet: Data-driven Turbulence Modeling
+This code implements
+form-constraint inverse modeling of clousre coefficients

-This code implements an axample of multivariate regression problems in tensor modeling as [Data- and Knowledge-driven Turbulence Modeling](https://github.com/Jackachao0618) —— a universal, inherently interpretable ML-based framework [(IMLF)]() with the kernel of a physics-inspired [Parameterized Tensorial Neural Network](https://github.com/Jackachao0618/PTNN) (denoted as [PTNN]()), which was first proposed by [Chao Jiang]() (2020).
+an axample of high-dimensional, multivariate parametric regression problems in tensor modeling as [Data-driven Turbulence Modeling](https://github.com/Jackachao0618) —— a universal, inherently interpretable ML-based framework [(IMLF)]() with the kernel of a physics-inspired [Residual Neural Network](https://github.com/Jackachao0618/PiResNet) (denoted as [PTNN]()), which was first proposed by [Chao Jiang]() (2020).
 Encouraging predictions are obtained, and in particular, physically realizable constraints are really statisfied for the first time using the [Progressive Iteration-type Realizability (PIR)](https://github.com/Jackachao0618/PTNN) algorithm developed by C. Jiang.
 When building on this code and/or using aspects of IMLF and PTNN (including tensorial neural network, [TNN]()), the following citations are suggested.

 #### For journal articles, proceeddings, etc..., we suggest:

-* Chao Jiang, Ricardo Vinuesa, Ruilin Chen, Junyi Mi, Shujin Laima, and Hui Li. "[Data-driven Reliable Turbulence Modeling through A Physics-inspired Parameterized Tensorial Neural Network]()."
+* Chao Jiang, Ricardo Vinuesa, Ruilin Chen, Junyi Mi, Shujin Laima, and Hui Li. "[Data-driven Reliable Turbulence Modeling through A Physics-inspired Residual Neural Network]()."
 Physics of Fluids (submitted).

 * Chao Jiang, Junyi Mi, Ricardo Vinuesa, and Hui Li.
 "Machine Learning A General-purpose Turbulence Model with Built-in Domain-Knowledge."
 Computer Methods in Applied Mechanics and Engineering (under preparation).
 * Chao Jiang and Hui Li.
 "Reliable and Explainable Machine-Learning Methods for Accelerating Closure Development."
 Journal of Fluid Mechanics (in progress).
 * Chao Jiang and Hui Li.
 "On Realizability and Metrics of Data-driven Turbulence Models."
 Physical Review Fluids (in progress).